Three Ingredient Strawberry Frozen YogurtJump to Recipe

 Obviously you need strawberries for this.
 About a pound will do the trick.
 Find ripe ones!

-I wanted a really smooth frozen yogurt so I wanted to puree all of my strawberries.
+If you are shooting a really smooth strawberry frozen yogurt, then puree your strawberries.
 You could stir some chopped strawberries into your mix if you wanted a little texture to your dessert.
 I like a smooth frozen yogurt though.

-Hull the strawberries and blend them up!
+Hull the strawberries and blend them up or process them in a food processor!
 Look at that color!

 Important Step Alert: Strawberries have somewhere between 1 million and 1 billion little tiny seeds.
 You don’t notice these while you are eating them whole, but in a smooth frozen yogurt they are annoying.